 The Largest LED Sculpture

-The Bay Lights is the world’s largest LED light sculpture, 1.8 miles wide and 500 feet high.
-Inspired by the Bay Bridge’s 75th Anniversary, artist Leo Villareal creates a never repeating, dazzling display of 25,0000 LED white lights through March 2015 across the western span of the Bay Bridge, renamed Willie L. Brown Jr. Bridge in February 2014.
+The Bay Lights is 1.8 miles wide and 500 feet high LED light sculpture.
+Inspired by the Bay Bridge’s 75th Anniversary, artist Leo Villareal creates a never repeating, dazzling display of 25,000 LED white lights through March 2015 across the western span of the Bay Bridge, renamed Willie L. Brown Jr. Bridge in February 2014.
+On January 30, 2016, the sculpture will return and gifted to the People of California forever.

 A milestone in public art…